millermedeiros/js-signals/README.markdown

 This will delete all JS files inside the `dist` folder, merge/update/compress source files, validate generated code using [JSLint](http://www.jslint.com/) and copy the output to the `dist` folder.

+There is also another ant task that runs the build task and generate documentation (used before each deploy):

+    ant deploy

 **IMPORTANT:** `dist` folder always contain the latest version, regular users should **not** need to run build task.